jagadee777/shell_scripting/Readme.md

 #######################

-this i sfor the practice of git cmds
+this is for the practice of git cmds